lawndoc/winbin.wtf/index.md

-# WinBin.WTF

-This site contains documentation on Windows binaries to explain what they are, what they should be doing, and other useful information.

 The scope of this documentation is only files that come with a base install of any Windows version.
 This does not include new binaries installed by the control panel item "Turn Windows features on or off."
 If/when all default Windows binaries are documented, the scope of this documentation may expand.

 ## How to find a binary